Vietnam.vn - Nền tảng quảng bá Việt Nam

 Recently, many countries have protested and said that this suspected arms deal violates many sanctions resolutions of the United Nations Security Council, which prohibit all arms trade with North Korea, which Russia itself voted for.

-Shortly thereafter, the Washington Post (USA) on October 16 published satellite images showing that two Moscow ships had made at least five round trips between North Korea and Russia, starting in mid-August.
+Shortly thereafter, the Washington Post (USA) on October 16 published satellite images showing that two Moscow ships had made at least five round trips between North Korea and Russia, starting from mid-August.
 This action is believed to be transporting weapons between the two countries.

 Based on analysis by the Royal United Services Institute (RUSI), a London-based think tank, the ships moved between the port of Najin, in northeastern North Korea, and a port facility in Dunay, in Russia's Far East, from mid-August to October 14.